 Jamaica Bay R-Corps

-This year, in addition to lending a hand with trash pick-up and debris removal on beaches in and around Jamaica Bay, the R-crops crew got to play a role in the Jamaica Bay Terrapin Research Project, which is coordinated by Dr. Russell Burke of Hofstra University.
+This year, in addition to lending a hand with trash pick-up and debris removal on beaches in and around Jamaica Bay, the R-Corps crew got to play a role in the Jamaica Bay Terrapin Research Project, which is coordinated by Dr. Russell Burke of Hofstra University.

 Diamondback terrapins are both a keystone species and top predators, making their conservation essential for the health of the ecosystems in which they reside.
 However, their numbers are dropping rapidly in New York's Jamaica Bay due to high levels of egg predation, drowning in crab and lobster traps, and habitat loss.